Rh factor testing: Extraction of test samples

 Blood plasma is commonly used as test samples for verifying the maternal RhD status.
-Blood plasma can also be used for determining the foetal RhD status if the mother is RhD- as maternal blood plasma contains maternal DNA and trace amounts of foetal DNA.
+Blood plasma can also be used for determining the fetal RhD status if the mother is RhD- as maternal blood plasma contains maternal DNA and trace amounts of fetal DNA.
+In early pregnancy, around 3% of the mother’s free-cell DNA is from the fetus, and raises to 6-7% by late pregnancy.
 Blood samples can be obtained through venipuncture of the mother.
-Since plasma and other components of blood have different densities, centrifugation of blood samples with added anticoagulant (such as EDTA) can segregate blood contents into multiples layers.
-Blood plasma can then be isolated from the other components for rhesus factor testing.
-The method of extracting foetal DNA from maternal blood plasma is considered to be a type of non-invasive prenatal testing.
+Since plasma and other components of blood have different densities, centrifugation of blood samples with added anticoagulant (such as EDTA) can segregate blood contents into multiple layers.
+Blood plasma can then be isolated from the other components.
+It can be genotyped using real time PCR to determine the RhD status of the fetus.
+The method of extracting fetal DNA from maternal blood plasma is considered to be a type of non-invasive prenatal testing.

 Invasive extraction

 Non-invasive prenatal testing can be used if the mother is RhD-.
-However, in the case of maternal RhD status being negative, invasive prenatal testing may be used to determine the foetal RhD status instead.
-The two most common invasive methods of extracting foetal DNA are chorionic villus sampling (CVS) and amniocentesis (AMC).
+However, in the case of maternal RhD status being positive, invasive prenatal testing may be used to determine the fetal RhD status instead.
+The two most common invasive methods of extracting fetal DNA are chorionic villus sampling (CVS) and amniocentesis (AMC).
 These invasive procedures can be conducted on both RhD+ and RhD- mothers.
-After the invasive procedure, medications that prevent the Rh immunisation are usually prescribed to RhD- mothers.
-This is done to avoid the production of maternal anti-D antibodies which may attack the foetal blood cells should the foetus be Rh incompatible with the mother.
+After the invasive procedure, medications that prevent the Rh immunization are usually prescribed to RhD- mothers.
+This is done to avoid the production of maternal anti-D antibodies which may attack the fetal blood cells should the fetus be Rh incompatible with the mother.

 Chorionic villus sampling

-Chorionic villus sampling is usually done between the 10th and 13th week of pregnancy, it samples chorionic villi, which are tiny projections of placental tissue.
-As the placental tissues are derived from embryonic cells, hence, it contains foetal genetic information that can be used to determine the child's RhD status.
+Chorionic villus sampling is usually performed between the 10th and 13th week of pregnancy.
+It samples chorionic villi, which are tiny projections of placental tissue.
+The placental tissues are derived from embryonic cells, hence, they contain fetal genetic information that can be used to determine the child's RhD status.
 There are two types of chorionic villus sampling.
-Trans-cervical sampling involves inserting a catheter through the cervix into the placenta to obtain villi, ultrasound is used to guide the catheter to the site of sampling.
+Trans-cervical sampling involves inserting a catheter through the cervix into the placenta to obtain villi; an ultrasound is used to guide the catheter to the site of sampling.
 Trans-abdominal sampling requires the insertion of a needle through the abdomen and uterus to obtain placental tissue.
-Local anaesthesia can be applied to reduce pain from invasive procedures.
+Local anesthesia can be applied to reduce the pain from invasive procedures.